NoB0T21/BOT2/README.md

 # 🎙️ Discord Voice Recorder

 A powerful **Discord bot** that records all users in a **voice channel**, and saves the conservation in the **.ogg audio format**.
-Each user’s speech is accurately labeled with their Discord username — creating clean audio directly from voice chats.
+Each user’s speech is accurately labeled with their Discord username — creating clean audio directly from voice chats.user get payed if he talks for 1-hour not if he silent.user can track ther balance and withdraw request. and admin will get notification to aprove request

 ---